Kidney & Bladder Stone Treatment (Laser Lithotripsy)

 Frequently Asked Questions

-No. The procedure is performed entirely through the urethra.
-No external incisions.
+No. The entire procedure is performed through the urethra using a thin scope.
+There are no external cuts or incisions.

-Often, yes.
-A stent helps drainage and prevents swelling.
-It's removed in an office visit after 1-2 weeks.
+In many cases, yes.
+A temporary stent helps drainage and prevents swelling.
+It is removed during a brief office visit after 1–2 weeks.

-Most stones yes.
-Very large stones (>3cm) may require PCNL (percutaneous nephrolithotomy).
+Most kidney and ureteral stones can be effectively treated with laser.
+Very large stones (over 3cm) may require a different approach such as PCNL (percutaneous nephrolithotomy).

 Ready to Start?